LittleTealeaf/CSC-375-Final-Part-2/README.md

 - In the format <MAC><value>

-### Firebeetle
+### Fire beetle

 Report Mac Address and Distance
-If firebeetle is currently publishing distances, turn on the LED If it is not, then turn off the LED
+If fire beetle is currently publishing distances, turn on the LED If it is not, then turn off the LED

 ### Core 2